Pentagon leaders have opposed plans overhauling the military system for trying sexual assault for years. Has the time come for change?

 This year, Pentagon officials are eyeing several senators, including Jack Reed (D-R.I.), chairman of Senate Armed Services Committee, and Joni Ernst (R-Iowa), who they believe could embrace the proposal, and catalyze support from others, if Austin embraces it.

 While Reed has voted against the plan in the past, spokesman Chip Unruh said he would review the commission recommendations.
-“The simple fact is there is no easy fix or silver bullet here,” Unruh said.
+“The simple fact is, there is no easy fix or silver bullet here,” Unruh said.

-In an interview, Gillibrand said she believed conditions in Congress — and society — were more favorable than they were in 2013 because of the #MeToo movement.
+In an interview, Gillibrand said she believed conditions in Congress — and society — were more favorable than they were in 2013 because of the #MeToo movement and because the incidence of military sexual assault has not improved.
 But, she said, she has detected no change from Pentagon leaders.
 She pointed to the military leadership’s history of resistance to racial and gender integration and more permissive policies for gay, lesbian and transgender troops.

 “I think it’s part of the culture of the military to keep the status quo,” she said.
 “If you are top brass, it means you’ve succeeded in the current system.
 And so particularly the group of commanders are looking in and saying, ‘We did fine.
 This wasn’t a problem.’ ”